desaikeyur7/EggTimer/README.md

 Resources Directory: Resources Directory has 3 Directories within it.
 They are:

-                 AppleMac: This has .feature file which has test cases in it in Given, When, then format
+                 EggTimer: This has .feature file which has test cases in it in Given, When, then format

                  BrowserDrivers: This has .exe files for internet explorer, Chrome and firefox